basho/rfc/open/bigset-keyformat/bigset-keyformat.md

 the keys to maintain sort order on disk has been shown to impact read performance disastrously.
 The Bigset prototype encodes keys into erlang binaries and uses a custom C++ comparator to maintain order on disk.
-We would like to use this technique in production with Bigset code merged into Riak.
-This means coming up with a production ready key-scheme that "plays nice" with existing data, and a [comparator][comparator] that likewise is backward compatible.
+We would like to avoid sext encoding in production with Bigset code merged into Riak.
+This means coming up with a production ready key-scheme that "plays nice" with existing data.

 ### Background